Diptera-ai/LarvaeDispenser/README.md

    <br>

    >
-   > A good rule of thumb is to set the sensitivity threshold to one of the first minimas from the right.
-This removes noise, basically events caused by remaining debris.
+   > A good rule of thumb is to set the sensitivity threshold to the first minima to the right of the significant curve.
+This, basically, removes events caused by remaining debris.

-   9. Make sure the bottle doesn’t run out of water and does not reach the bottom line marked on the bottle.
+   6. Make sure the water level in the bottle does not go below the lower markings, as this will make the count inaccurate and may cause errors.\
-   10. Once you reach the end of the larvae, you can add water to the bottle (see below, in *Notes*, how to open the bottle) which will dilute the density of the larvae but will allow you to continue counting them without reaching the bottom line of the bottle.
+   If water level reaches the lower marking, add water to the bottle.
+   > Do not open the bottle when the system is pressurised.
+See here.

 <br/>

-3. **Finish up**\
+4. **Finish up**\
 It is important to wash the system thoroughly after use.
-   1. Open the bottle (see below in *Notes*).
+   1. Open the bottle (remember to depressurise first, see here).
    2. Remove remaining larvae in the bottle, and clean the bottle thoroughly.
-   3. Fill the bottle with lukewarm clean water close it tightly like before.
+   3. Fill the bottle with clean water (or use the second clean water bottle with the blue connectors cap) and close it tightly.
    4. Place an empty collecting cup.
-   5. Turn the **Pressure On** and press **Wash**.
-At the end of day, it is advisable to run **Wash** a couple of times.
+   5. Switch to **Pressure On** and press **Wash**.
+Repeat wash 3 times.

 <br/>

-## Notes
+## Q&A

 <br/>

-- Opening a pressurised bottle:
+- How to open the bottle when the system is pressurised?
    - Switch to **Pressure Off**.
+   - Wait 20 seconds or so for pressure to relieve.
-   - Unscrew - just a little bit - the bottle cap (clear plastic) to relieve the pressure.
+   - Unscrew - just a little - the bottle cap (clear plastic).
    - Pop the connectors cap (black plastic).

-- Detecting a blockage:
+- How to detect and remove a system blockage:
-  - When you hear a loud sound from the dispenser it could be one of two things: there is a blockage in the tubes of the dispenser or the pressure went up to 30.
-  - When the water runs slowly without noise: there is a blockage in the tubes of the dispenser or the cap is not closed tightly enough.
+  - If water runs slowly (droplets instead of a steady stream) while the bottle ok (enough water, closed tightly - both screw cap and connectors cap - and is pressurised), then there may be a blockage in the system tubes.
+  - To remove a blockage, start a count, or a wash operation, if it is not already ongoing.
+Fill a 50ml syringe with water and connect a tip to it.
+Connect the tip to the end of the tube (above the larvae collection cup) and press the syringe to run water backwards through the system, to clear the blockage back to the bottle.
+  - Open the bottle and remove the debris that caused the blockage.